 You’ve made it through the first big step and have been

 accepted to UB!
-However, before you can enter the United States
+However, before you can enter the United States,

-from outside the country, you must apply for a U.S visa.
+you must apply for a U.S visa.

 What do I need to do to come to the United States?